How to Tutor a Remedial Reading Student

-In 2009 nationwide, 67% of 4th grade students, 75% of 8th grade students, and 74% of 12th grade students were not reading at a proficient level according to the National Center for Educational Statistics.
+In 2013 nationwide, 65% of 4th grade students and 64% of 8th grade students were not reading at a proficient level according to the National Center for Educational Statistics.

 70% of those in prison and 70% of those on welfare read at the lowest 2 literacy levels according to the 1992 National Adult Literacy Survey.

 Literacy is more highly correlated with earnings than IQ.
 You can see a graph showing the relationship between literacy level and earnings here.

 Adults are hard to find and teach unless you work with prisoners.
 However, there are children everywhere struggling because of poor reading teaching methods and too many sight words.
 These children are easy to find, just give out the 40L Quick Screen Reading Grade Level Test to every parent you know with school aged children.
 Most schools teach sight words and random lists of spelling words, so there are plenty of children who need remedial help.